Lakshmi-del761/CreditCardApprovalPrediction/README.md

 # 💳 Credit Card Approval Prediction

-A full-stack machine learning web application that predicts credit card approval using a Random Forest classifier.
+This is a full-stack machine learning web application that predicts credit card approval using a Random Forest classifier.
 Built with Flask backend, Bootstrap responsive frontend, and MongoDB database integration.

 ---